Llena-Anthony/Llena-Anthony/README.md

 I am a Bachelor of Science in Computer Science graduate from Saint Louis University, building practical skills for a career in Cloud Engineering, DevOps, and Cybersecurity.

+> Open to junior Cloud, DevOps, Infrastructure, and Technical Operations opportunities.

 * 🎓 BS Computer Science graduate from Saint Louis University
 * 🏛️ Completed my internship at the Philippine Military Academy
 * ☁️ Building hands-on projects with AWS, Linux, Docker, and networking
 * 🐍 Learning Python for automation and infrastructure tasks
 * 🔐 Developing foundations in defensive security and cloud security
-* 🤖 Research background in NLP, RAG, machine learning, and data analysis
+* 🤖 Co-author of published research on NLP, lightweight transformer models, and Retrieval-Augmented Generation
 * 🎯 Working toward a Cloud Security or DevSecOps career

 ---